rseman4/kvmwc/README.md

 # kvmwc
 KVM Windows Console

 I created this project for people who would like to have some kind of "windows console" for their KVM hypervisors.
+It is very simple program and does not contain any special features.
 This project uses program called "plink.exe" which was created by Simon Tatham.

 Prerequisities:
 =======================================